m3data/collective-futurecrafting/_about/stewards.md

         name="Mathew Mytka"
         image="mathew-mytka.jpg"
         location="Dharawal Country, Sydney, Australia"
-        bio="Mathew is creative technologist, moral imagineer, and systemic thinker and doer working at the intersection of science, art, technology, serious play and our shared humanity.
-Over the past 20+ years, he's navigated complexity across startups, federal governments initiatives, Fortune 50 companies, and grassroots communities, with an ethos oriented to designing conditions for mutually assured thriving." linkedin="mathewmytka"
+        bio="Moral imagineer and systemic thinker and doer playing at the intersection of science, art, technology, and our shared humanity.
+Over the past 15+ years, Mat has navigated complexity across startups, federal governments initiatives, Fortune 50 companies, social movements and grassroots communities, with an ethos oriented to designing conditions for mutually assured thriving." linkedin="mathewmytka"
         website="https://m3data.me"
     %}